Inflectra/rapise-documentation/docs/Libraries/Map.md

 GetColumnCell(/**number*/ rowId)
 ```

 Gets cell value by its coordinates.
-Returns current cell value after `DoSequental`.
+Returns current cell value after `DoSequential`.
 If not set `ActiveColumn` is used.

 * `[rowId]`: Row index.
 If not set `ActiveRow` is used.